bartromb/YASAFlaskified/README.md

 ## Overview
 YASA Flaskified is a web application designed to streamline EEG data processing and sleep analysis.
 Built on Flask, Redis, Gunicorn, and Nginx, it integrates the **YASA** Python library for automated sleep staging and hypnogram generation.
 This platform allows users to upload EEG files, process them asynchronously, and visualize the results in an easy-to-use interface.

+YASA Flaskified is built upon the **YASA** library developed by Raphaël Vallat.
+YASA is a powerful tool for sleep analysis using machine learning techniques, enabling precise and efficient sleep staging and event detection.
+Special thanks to the original author for his contributions to the scientific community.

+- Learn more about the YASA library on [Raphaël Vallat’s website](https://raphaelvallat.com/yasa/)
+- Explore the related article published in **eLife**: [Automated sleep staging with YASA](https://elifesciences.org/articles/70092)

 The deployment is simplified with an automated script (`deploy.sh`) to set up the application on a fresh Ubuntu 24.04 server.

 You can find the full project on GitHub at: [YASA Flaskified Repository](https://github.com/bartromb/YASAFlaskified)